Shipping from the US to New Zealand – Oceania Export Market Series

 The requirements of wood packaging as of the writing of this post are as follows:

-If you are looking to start exporting to New Zealand or an existing exporter looking for an alternative freight forwarder, please Contact Us or Request a Quote to learn more about how we can offers solutions that meets your shipping requirements.
+If you are looking to start exporting to New Zealand or an existing exporter looking for an alternative freight forwarder, please contact us today at (800) 874 4748 or request a quote to learn more about how we can offers solutions that meets your shipping requirements.